stevenchen3/sbt-assembly-inside-docker/README.md

 * Done several experiments and testing, found out that afaik, this is actually not caused by `filename too long` as inside Docker container we can observe output `255` with `getconf NAME_MAX /` and can touch files with name up to 255 characters.

-* Suspect there's some issue with `sbt-assembly` shading not working properly inside container.
+* Suspect there's some issue with `sbt-assembly` shading that causes it not working properly inside container.